 What is Cancer-related Depression?

-“It’s quite common, probably almost universal, for people to feel scared, worried, anxious and sad when diagnosed with cancer,” says Katherine Puckett, PhD, a licensed Clinical Social Worker and Chief of the Mind-Body Medicine Division at Cancer Treatment Centers of America® (CTCA).
+“It’s quite common, probably almost universal, for people to feel scared, worried, anxious and sad when diagnosed with cancer,” says Katherine Puckett, PhD, a licensed Clinical Social Worker.
 “But clinical depression is different from sadness, with specific criteria and symptoms, and it may make it harder for patients to seek treatment in the first place, or to remain in treatment once it’s begun.”
 It’s important to spot the signs of depression early so you can keep it from affecting your quality of life, and, possibly, even your treatment outcomes.

 As a cancer patient, you may develop clinical depression for a variety of reasons, including concerns over your diagnosis, the amount of pain you’re experiencing, your family history of depression or other mental health issues, the number of outside stressors you’re facing, and how much support you’re getting from the people around you.
 Maybe cancer treatment is changing your body in ways you don’t like, or your therapy appointments are keeping you from that yoga class you look forward to each week.